-How many individuals have purchased a 2-tube pack of epoxy at the local hardware, or even grocery store?
-It’s a routine item we use to repair an assortment of objects with.
+How many have purchased a 2-tube pack of epoxy at their local hardware or grocery store?
+It’s a routine item we use to repair a variety of objects.
 But what is it that makes epoxy glue so strong?
-Its name hints at its contents.
-Epoxy glues involve epoxy compounds—epoxides.
+Its name gives it away.
+Epoxy glues use epoxy compounds.
+Epoxides.
 What is an epoxide?

 It’s Simple?
 Actually, Yes

-An epoxide is a molecule that contains the tiny 3-member ring in its structure, one member of which is oxygen, and two of which are carbon.
-The epoxy link is illustrated in the image featured with this article, Figure 1.
+An epoxide is a molecule with a tiny 3-member ring in its structure.
+One atom is oxygen.
+Two are carbon.
+The epoxy link is illustrated in Figure 1.
 R₁, R₂, R, and R₄ are pendant groups.
-How is such a 3-member ring generated?
-Frequently through oxidation of an alkene.
-Doubtless the reader will want to be provided an instructive example.¹
+How is such a 3-member ring created?
+Often by the oxidation of an alkene.
+The reader may appreciate an example.¹

-Consider the simple oxidation of propene, CH₃CH=CH₂.² First, consider what would be a logical oxidizing agent for the reaction?
-It is not practical to attempt oxidation by means of oxygen gas.
-That gas, in order to be divided up into two oxygen atoms, O, would require a violence that would destroy the alkene.
+Let’s try the oxidation of propene, CH₃CH=CH₂.² What would be a suitable oxidizing agent for the reaction?
+It is not practical to use elemental oxygen.
+The violent conditions that would be needed in order to divide an O₂ molecule into two O atoms would destroy the alkene.

-Since we seek to add but one lone, single, atom of oxygen to the double bond in the mildest way possible, the logical choice is some kind of unstable peroxide.
+Since we seek to add a lone atom of oxygen to the double bond in the mildest way possible, the logical choice is some kind of unstable peroxide.
 Why?
-A peroxide wants to break down, anyway.
-It doesn’t require “violent” conditions to give up an atom of oxygen!
-If a single molecule of hydrogen peroxide is decomposed, one O atom is released, giving water, H₂O.
+A peroxide is unstable and wants to eliminate an oxygen atom anyway.
+For each molecule of H₂O₂ used, one O atom is released, giving water, H₂O.